Ray-Young/ray-young.github.io/_posts/2017-04-27-AWS-Elastic-BeanSlack-and-RDS-Quick-Setup.md

 a lot time compared with local environment setup.
 Also, a cloud environment helps developers cooperate more conveniently in web application development and deployment.
-This post shows how to setup Elastic BeanSlack and Rational Database system for serving a WebService Servlet.
+This post shows how to setup Elastic BeanSlack and Rational Database system for serving a RESTful server.

 ### Elastic BeanSlack